JerBouma/PersonalFinance/README.md

 # Personal Finance
-The purpose of this application to easily track your financials by giving the program a set of keywords.
+The purpose of this application to easily track your personal finance by giving the program a set of keywords.
-.
-As daily life usually has quite a lot of similar transactions (groceries, shopping, eating out etc.) you can create a complete overview of your spending patern rather quickly.
+As daily life usually has quite a lot of similar transactions (groceries, shopping, eating out etc.) you can create a complete overview of your spending pattern rather quickly.

 The program creates the following:
 - All transactions per year
-    - If you include your transactions from the past 10 years, you will get a total of 10 files.
+    - If you include your transactions from the past 10 years, you will get a total of 10 files in the folder "Banksheets"
     - Each file includes the tabs 1 till 12 (for each month)
 - All transactions split by category
     - Comes in handy when you want to check if transactions are recorded correctly.